 Don’t Scratch suddenly

-6.Don’t scratch suddenly or vigorously, don’t pat or slap its sides, and don’t move rapidly to a different area.
+6.Don’t scratch suddenly or vigorously, don’t pat or slap its sides or move rapidly to different areas.
 If the dog enjoys an area being pet.
 You may move from stroking to light scratching or from one hand to two hands.
 Keep it gentle, though, as you don’t know how this unfamiliar dog may react to more energetic pets.
-Fast or vigorous petting can make even a friendly dog overexcited, and cause it to jump or snap at your hands.
+Kep in mind, fast or vigorous petting can make even a friendly dog overexcited, and cause it to jump or snap at your hands.

-8. As you get to know a dog, find out which types of petting it enjoys most.
+7. As you get to know a dog, find out which types of petting it enjoys most.
 Some dogs like belly rubs, while some like their legs massaged.
 Others will growl if you get near these areas.
 Additionally, pay attention to the dog’s body language and concentrate on areas it enjoys most.
-A wagging tail, relaxed muscles, and whining when you stop.
-Move away are signs that the dog is enjoying the petting.
+A wagging tail, relaxed muscles, and whining when you start.
+A dog is enjoying the petting.
 Drooling can be a sign of excitement, although this doesn’t always mean the dog is relaxed.